List of historical sites related to the Illinois labor movement: Chicago & Alton Railroad Shops site

 These repair shops necessitated skilled craft workers: boilermakers, machinists, woodworkers, pipefitters, sheet metal workers, blacksmiths and others, employing almost 1,200 at its peak in the early 20th century.
 The C&A's payroll in 1905 locally was $1.2 million.
 In 1882 the Shops burned and the community raised $55,000 to expand and rebuild them, after the company threatened to move them to Springfield.
 A major fire again struck the Shops in 1908.
 In 1910-12 the community raised $650,000 to buy land to allow for construction of a new locomotive backshop.

+In 1917, 1,200 workers from the repair shops sympathy striked in support of the workers of the Bloomington Streetcar Strike.
 On July 1, 1922 the workers, organized in AFL craft unions, participated in the national rail shop workers strike and the Illinois National Guard was brought in and encamped around the Shops complex.
 The workers returned to work in October 1922 on company terms.

 In 1936, the company had 1,500 workers in Bloomington, both shop employees and operating crews, who brought in an annual payroll of almost $2 million.
 The C&A was absorbed by the Baltimore and Ohio Railroad in 1931, released by that company in 1942, bankrupt in 1946 and then absorbed by the Gulf, Mobile & Ohio Railroad, which quickly switched from steam to diesel power, greatly cutting employment at the Bloomington Shops.
 Today the former C&A line is operated by the Union Pacific Railroad.

 What was the Shops complex can be viewed northward from the West Locust Street bridge or southward from the West Seminary Street bridge in Bloomington.
 At one time, 31 buildings were part of this complex, stretching on the west side of the railroad yards between these two bridges.
 Only two buildings remain.
 On the west side of the former complex, at the east end of Perry Street, is a brick building from the 1910 era.
 On the east side of the complex, at West Chestnut and North Allin Street, is the 19th Chicago & Alton freight house, built of dolomite stone quarried in the Joliet area.
 This structure is typical of the 19th century buildings which once filled the site.
 It is now used by a local printing company.